mpopova/BMI-manager/README.md

 2.Download used packages with the command "go get". Тhey are: "github.com/gorilla/mux", "github.com/gorilla/securecookie", "github.com/go-sql-driver/mysql".

 3.Install XAMPP Control Panel and start Apache and MySQL modules.
+Create data base bmi.
+Import scripts from the folder scriptsDB.

 4.From cmd we can stay on the folder with the cloned project and run the following: go build server.go